Compact Dental Template Customisation in 46 Days, ~14 Hours — White-Label Delivery for a US Marketing Agency

 The agency had a retained dental client in Atlanta — Brown Dental, a general dental practice — and called for a customisation against the agency’s branded “dental-template10” template.
 The Figma per-page reference was supplied; our job was to customise the template to staging on Kinsta against that reference and move it through the agency’s review cycle to live cutover.

 Risk Context.
 The schedule shape on this engagement was compact and crossed a holiday window.
 The first pass landed on 18 December; the QA cycle ran across 26 December and 1 January through to a final 24 January pass.
 The risk specific to a compressed schedule on a small template customisation is not coverage — every page got built — but style-drift inside the Figma reference itself: when several sections in a row each carry slightly different title treatments, section-spacing rhythms, or H2 register decisions, a rushed customisation will reproduce the drift exactly.
-Catching style inconsistencies inside the Figma during the build, surfacing them to the agency, and correcting them mid-sprint is a different discipline from line-by-line Figma fidelity.
+Catching style inconsistencies inside the Figma during the build, surfacing them to the agency, and correcting them mid-sprint is a different job from line-by-line Figma fidelity.
 On a holiday-cadence engagement where the QA reviewer is also moving through compressed time, the build team carries the load of style-coherence verification.
 A customisation that ships a faithful reproduction of an inconsistent Figma is not customisation; it is replication.

 How We Did It

 3. Seven-round sequential QA cycle across the holiday window.
 The QA cadence was unusually dense for the engagement size: an initial Pavel-led pass on 18 December, a xaver-ops cross-check on 19 December, a Pavel-led re-verification on 26 December (Boxing Day), a Timur-led pass the same day for breadth coverage, a xaver-ops pass on 26 December as the third reviewer, a 1 January pass to verify the holiday-window fixes had landed, and a final 24 January pass before agency sign-off.
-Each round produced a triage list against the Figma; nothing closed until the next round confirmed the previous round’s fixes had landed cleanly without introducing new deltas.
+Each round produced a triage list against the Figma.
+Nothing closed until the next round confirmed the previous round’s fixes had landed cleanly without introducing new deltas.

 Seven QA rounds across 38 days — starting 18 December and closing 24 January — every pass confirming the previous round’s fixes had landed before the next reviewer opened the site.
 The dense cadence was what absorbed the corrections; there was no post-handoff fix loop because there was no room for one inside a deadline that had to clear Christmas.